eenewbsauce/my-resume/README.md

 * Currently building out a highly scalable personal loan application hosted on AWS
 * The app is capable of automated underwriting and employs the micro-services pattern

-> AWS, DynamoDB, Node.js, Docker, Angular.js, ES6, Webpack, Babel
+> AWS, DynamoDB, Node.js, Docker, React, Angular.js, ES6, Webpack, Babel

 *10/2015 - 08/2016*